Uniqueness in Cauchy problems for diffusive real-valued strict local martingales: Assumptions and preliminaries

-The space $\Omega$ is of {\em path type} and is projective (see Definitions 23.10 and 62.4 and the following paragraph in Sharpe \cite{SharpeGTM}).
-Thus, given a supermartingale multiplicative functional $M=(M_t)_{t\ge0}$ as defined in Eqs.
-(54.1) and (54.7) in \cite{SharpeGTM}, Theorem 62.19 in \cite{SharpeGTM} establishes the existence of Markov kernels $(\P^{M,x})_{x\in\R}$ such that for any stopping time $T$, we have
+Observe that the path space $\Omega$ is projective (see Definitions 23.10 and 62.4 as well as the following paragraph in Sharpe \cite{SharpeGTM}).
+Thus, given a supermartingale multiplicative functional $Y=(Y_t)_{t\ge0}$ as defined in Eqs.
+(54.1) and (54.7) in \cite{SharpeGTM}, Corollary 62.21 in \cite{SharpeGTM} establishes the existence of Markov kernels $(\P^{Y,x})_{x\in\R_\Delta}$ $(\Omega, \sF)$ such that for any stopping time $T$, we have